 Control of ants in Christmas tree fields will also help reduce scale populations.
 Ants are attracted to the honeydew and may actually protect the scales by killing the scales' natural enemies.

-For further information on this or other Christmas tree pests, please contact your local Cooperative Extension Center.
+For further information on this or other Christmas tree pests, please contact your local N.C.
+Cooperative Extension center.

 Publication date: April 24, 2014